 There was an open meeting for boaters to hear about the project and the details of the design.
 Boaters shared their views with the project team about the location and design of the bollards, the management of the moorings, and the programme of support and good practice dissemination.

 The results of the discussions were used to inform the plans for the Eco-Mooring Zone.

 Islington Council has secured additional funding from DEFRA to deliver a programme of boater engagement and support to help raise awareness of the positive changes that boaters can make and provide practical support.

-As part of this programme, King's College London (KCL) will be working with boaters to understand how different heating systems within canal boats affects the air quality within the boat.
+As part of this programme, Imperial College London (ICL) will be working with boaters to understand how different heating systems within canal boats affects the air quality within the boat.

 To do this, we need your help.
-King's College London (KCL) are looking for boaters who would like to volunteer to have the air quality in their boat monitored for a period of 24 hours.
+Imperial College London (ICL) are looking for boaters who would like to volunteer to have the air quality in their boat monitored for a period of 24 hours.

-The monitoring will take place on your boat for a 24 hour period during February and early March 2020 (exact timing will depend on your availability).
+The monitoring will take place on your boat for a 24 hour period during December 2020 to February 2021 (exact timing will depend on your availability and local restrictions due to Coronavirus).
 It requires you to be on board, switch the system on and off and record details such as when you cook, use any heating systems, open windows etc.

-The research is being done by King's College London in collaboration with Islington Council and Canal & River Trust.
+The research is being done by Imperial College London in collaboration with Islington Council and Canal & River Trust.

-KCL needs enough detail about your boat and heating systems to ensure that a variety of systems and set ups are covered, so if you are interested please complete the questions in KCL's survey.
+ICL needs enough detail about your boat and heating systems to ensure that a variety of systems and set ups are covered, so if you are interested please complete the questions in ICL's survey.